We need your views on our dispute resolution services.

 26 July – Co-creation process workshop in Auckland

-Late August /early September 2019– Referral of future state process and findings from the consultation process to InternetNZ to consider as part of its end to end .nz policy review.
+Late August /late September 2019– Referral of future state process and findings from the consultation process to InternetNZ to consider as part of its end to end .nz policy review.